antirez/disque/README.md

 1. DI is the prefix
 2. 0f0c644f is the first 8 bytes of the node ID where the message was generated.
 3. d3ccb51c2cedbd47fcb6f312646c993c is the 128 bit ID pesudo random part in hex.
 4. 05a0 is the Job TTL in minutes.
-Because of it, message IDs can be expired safety even without having the job representation.
+Because of it, message IDs can be expired safely even without having the job representation.
 5. SQ is the suffix.

 IDs are returned by ADDJOB when a job is successfully created, are part of